aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/merging-table-cells-dynamically/_index.md

 }
 {{< /highlight >}}

-Given that `invoices` is an enumeration of Invoice instances, you could use the following template to output information on many invoices in one table.
+Given that `invoices` is an enumeration of Invoice instances, you could use the following template to output information on several invoices in one table.

 | #                                                            | Ware                                | Pack                   | Quantity                                           |
 | ------------------------------------------------------------ | ----------------------------------- | ---------------------- | -------------------------------------------------- |